yunhaixiang/yhmath/content/math.md

 3. Enumerative geometry over arbitrary ground fields
 4. Galois representations, étale sheaves, and ramification theory

 Outside my primary interests, I would also love to learn more about mathematical logic and representation theory.
 At heart, I am an algebraist, and I have general interests in all kinds of mathematics of an algebraic or “conceptual” flavor.
-I'm also interested in artificial interlligence, machine learning, and their interactions with mathematics.
+I'm also interested in artificial intelligence, machine learning, and their interactions with mathematics.

 ## Publications